cloud-66-internal/help.cloud66.com/_includes/how-to-guides/clouds/cloud-gce.md

 You need to provide your GCE API keys in order for Cloud 66 to access your account.
 To generate these:

-1. Access the [Console](https://console.cloud.google.com/) of your Google account
+1. Access the Console of your Google Cloud account
 2. Create a project (if you don't already have one)
 3. Switch to your desired project
 4. Use the search bar at the top of the page to search for "APIs & Services" and click the first result